UIUC-Helium-Recovery/.github/documentation/summer-goals.md

         - [ ] Use sudo to do this

 - [ ] Set up website dev workflow
-    - [ ] Figure out how to locally (cross-platform) connect to shared directory
+    - [x] Figure out how to locally (cross-platform) connect to shared directory
+        - [ ] Write documentation on how to do so
     - [ ] Use .env, pre-hook-commits with python scipt to change file paths

 - [ ] Document technologies